Flight-Free-UK/flight_free_uk_website/source/posts/is-it-better-to-be-vegan-or-give-up-flying.html.markdown

 #### Other impacts

-The 2.06 tonne figure takes into account the full field-to-fork impact.
+The 2.06 tonne figure for eating meat takes into account the full field-to-fork impact.
 It includes greenhouse gases from production, transportation, storage, cooking and wastage.
-The global figure of 14.5% also includes these aspects of the industry.
+The global figure of 14.5% for animal agriculture also includes these aspects of the industry.

 The figure for aviation also takes into account non-CO2 impacts, such as nitrous oxide and water vapour from contrails.